openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

  Launch instance VM_2  in the provider network  with image TestVMDK-TCL and flavor m1.tiny in the vcenter2 az.

  Verify that VMs of  same provider network should communicate between each other.
 Send icmp ping from VM _1 to VM_2  and vice versa.

+**Expected result**

 Pings should get a response.

 TC-068: Check isolation between VMs in different tenants.
 ---------------------------------------------------------